puribogdan/test_cases/README.md

-# test_cases
+# Test Cases
-Portofolio of test cases I wrote
+In this repository are some test case samples I've wrote